Montessori education: "Planes" of development

 Finally, Montessori observed in children from three to six years old a psychological state she termed "normalization."
 Normalization arises from concentration and focus on activity which serves the child's developmental needs, and is characterized by the ability to concentrate as well as "spontaneous discipline, continuous and happy work, social sentiments of help and sympathy for others."

 The second plane of development extends from around six years to twelve years old.
 During this period, Montessori observed physical and psychological changes in children, and she developed a classroom environment, lessons, and materials, to respond to these new characteristics.
 Physically, she observed the loss of baby teeth and the lengthening of the legs and torso at the beginning of the plane, and a period of uniform growth following.
 Psychologically, she observed the "herd instinct", or the tendency to work and socialize in groups, as well as the powers of reason and imagination.
 Developmentally, she believed the work of the second-plane child is the formation of intellectual independence, of moral sense, and of social organization.

 The third plane of development extends from around twelve years to around eighteen years of age, encompassing the period of adolescence.
 Montessori characterized the third plane by the physical changes of puberty and adolescence, but also psychological changes.
 She emphasized the psychological instability and difficulties in the concentration of this age, as well as the creative tendencies and the development of "a sense of justice and a sense of personal dignity."
 She used the term "valorization" to describe the adolescents' drive for an externally derived evaluation of their worth.
 Developmentally, Montessori believed that the work of the third plane child is the construction of the adult self in society.
+She developed a pedagogical model for this plane called Erdkinder.

 The fourth plane of development extends from around eighteen years to around twenty-four years old.
 Montessori wrote comparatively little about this period and did not develop an educational program for the age.
-She envisioned young adults prepared by their experiences in Montessori education at the lower levels ready to fully embrace the study of culture and the sciences in order to influence and lead civilization.
+She envisioned young adults prepared by their experiences in Montessori education at the lower levels ready to fully embrace the study of culture and the sciences to influence and lead civilization.
 She believed that economic independence in the form of work for money was critical for this age, and felt that an arbitrary limit to the number of years in university-level study was unnecessary, as the study of culture could go on throughout a person's life.